 You will be exposed to a range of teaching and learning strategies across the modules.
 These will include workshop and studio sessions, seminar discussions, supervised projects, crits, professional experiences and project work.
 Your creative development will be underpinned by an ongoing process of action, reflection and evaluation, facilitated by action research methodologies and expanded through different modes of reflective practice.
 As a result you will gain an in-depth understanding of the different modes of artistic production and will be able to re-define and also situate your creative practice within the wider visual arts landscape.

 Assessment and Feedback

 Formative assessment will be employed throughout the programme through a range of tasks, projects and presentations.
 Summative assessment will take a variety of forms including presentations, portfolios, exhibitions and written work.
 Summative assessment happens at the end of each module.
-Feedback is delivered in written or recorded verbal form within 3 weeks of the assessment.
+Feedback is delivered in written or recorded verbal form within three weeks of the assessment.

 There are many opportunities available to be involved with staff research and symposiums.